andrerogers/brain/README.md

 # Brain

-A modular AI service with interchangeable LLM backends for Retrieval-Augmented Generation (RAG).
+A modular AI service with interchangeable LLM backends to stream or provide a response.

 ## Project Structure